grape-oauth2/grape_oauth2/README.md

           # Custom client authentication
           client = Application.find_by(key: request.client_id, active: true)
           request.invalid_client! unless client

+          # Or use default authentication if you don't need to change this part:
+          # client = GrapeOAuth2::Strategies::Base.authenticate_client(request)

           # Custom resource owner (User model) authentication
           resource_owner = User.find_by(username: request.username)
           request.invalid_grant! if resource_owner.nil? || resource_owner.inactive?

+          # Or use default authentication if you don't need to change this part:
+          # resource_owner = GrapeOAuth2::Strategies::Base.authenticate_resource_owner(request)

           # Create an AccessToken for the client and resource_owner
           token = AccessToken.create_for(client, resource_owner, request.scope)